Last edited: May 30, 2017

 Below I’ve quickly listed a few of these “budget gaming desktops”, not to single them out, but to help our buyers find what to and what not to look for.

 We love CybertronPC.
-They have many models of pre-built computers that actually provide decent gaming power for the money.
+They have many models of pre-made computers that actually provide decent gaming power for the money.
 However, the Electrum QS-A4 is a borderline scam of a desktop.
 Check the specs:

 - AMD A4-7300, 3.8 Ghz dual-core processor